 It stretches 210 metres (690 feet), taking the visitor along a moving pavement to the Belvedere, 17 metres (56 feet) above the ground.
-Acting as the reception space, it gives access to all the exhibition spaces: the Belvedere, the Machine Room, the Children's Street and the Exhibition Hangar.
+Acting as the reception space, it gives access to all the exhibition spaces: the Belvedere, the Children's Street and the Exhibition Hangar.

-It houses the interactive exhibitions "Playing with Science" and "Robots", as well as the ticket office, reception and shop.
+It houses the interactive exhibition Mister Machine, as well as the ticket office, reception and shop.